erwaller/sinesaw/README.md

 processing power will inspire creativity more than hold users back.

 Sinesaw is far from complete - there is no concurrent editing or saving of songs yet - but it is complete enough to be fun to use.
-As far as I can tell, and for what I am interested in doing, Sinesaw is the most advanced javascript DAW in existence.

 ### architecture